-Knowing what João was after, I turned the hand over to show him.
+Knowing what João was after, I turned the hand over to show him my palm.

 “Ha,” he barked.
 “Fucking line!”

 There wasn’t any glee in his tone — he shook his head and squinted.
 João pushed my hand back and reached down to grab his hardhat.
-Putting it on, he muttered, “Fucking line,” one more time and then climbed out.
+Putting it on, he muttered, “Fucking line,” again and then climbed out.